xerial/sbt-sonatype/README.md

 ## Using with sbt-release plugin

-To perform publishSigned and sonatypeReleaseAll with [sbt-release](https://github.com/sbt/sbt-release) plugin, define your custom release process as follows:
+To perform publishSigned and sonatypeBundleRelease with [sbt-release](https://github.com/sbt/sbt-release) plugin, define your custom release process as follows:

 ```scala
 import ReleaseTransformations._